DBuit/light-popup-card/README.md

 | `displayType` | string | optional | `auto`  | set the type of the card to force display slider of switch options: `slider` or `switch`. |

 To show actions in the pop-up you add `actions:` in the config of the card follow bij multiple actions.
 These actions are calling a service with specific service data.
 For people that used the `services:` before can still activate scenes look at the first example below.
+Besides a service call you can set the `action` parameter to `fire-dom-event` to open another popup for example

 ```
 actions:
+  - action:call-service
-  - service: scene.turn_on
+    service: scene.turn_on
     service_data:
       entity_id: scene.energie
     color: "#8BCBDD"
     name: energie
+  - action:call-service
-  - service: homeassistant.toggle
+    service: homeassistant.toggle
     service_data:
       entity_id: light.voordeurlicht
     name: voordeur
     icon: mdi:lightbulb
+  - action: fire-dom-event
+    name: test
+    browser_mod:
+      command: popup
+      title: 'My Title'
+      card:
+        type: 'custom:mini-graph-card'
+        entities:
+          - weather.weersverwachting
 ```
 The name option within a scene is **optional**